 We recommend the Frontiersman bear spray with its chest or belt holster because speed is even more important in deploying the spray against a bear.
 You probably won’t see a bear attack coming and they will probably be hitting you from the side or the back.
 You have very, very, little time to deploy this, so practice with it.

 This canister is the largest at 7.9 oz, and it has to be to deliver the density of fog needed to fend off a bear.
 The spray works from 30 feet and was tested on real bears (brown, black, and polar).

-It’s the most expensive option at $24.59, but well worth it if you need bear protection.
+It’s the most expensive option, but well worth it if you need bear protection.